OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 #### <a name="building_semver_compatible_artifacts"></a>Building SemVer Compatible Artifacts
 The most common incompatibility between Maven and SemVer formatting comes from the use of a dash to separate the package name from the version.

 For example, by default Maven will build artifacts with names like `myapplication-1.0.0-SNAPSHOT.war`.
-To be managed by the built in Octopus library compatible, this filename needs to be in the format `myapplication.1.0.0-SNAPSHOT.war`.
+To be managed by the built in Octopus library, this filename needs to be in the format `myapplication.1.0.0-SNAPSHOT.war`.

 The easiest way to generate the correct filenames in a Maven build is to set the `finalName` element to `<finalName>${project.name}.${project.version}</finalName>`.